Lucy Muyoyeta: Publications and Intellectual Contributions

-Muoyeta published the 28-page booklet Women, Gender and Development (2004, 80:20 Educating and Acting for a Better World), which outlined ideas and international agreements reached on women in global development.
+Muyoyeta published the 28-page booklet Women, Gender and Development (2004, 80:20 Educating and Acting for a Better World), which outlined ideas and international agreements reached on women in global development.
 It also explained the challenges facing Zambian women in the traditional dual legal system, which varies from ethnic group to ethnic group but generally permits polygamous marriages and entrenches the view of women as minors in the law.

+The work draws on Zambian data showing that women comprise 51% of the population but face disproportionate poverty (72.6% living on less than $1 per day in 2001), low formal employment (12% versus 88% for men), and heavy unpaid agricultural labor (70% on small-scale farms), alongside health disparities, high HIV/AIDS prevalence (58% of infections among women aged 15–49 in sub-Saharan Africa), low female university enrollment (20%), and gender-based violence.

+In her 1999 contribution to Gender Works: Oxfam Experience in Policy and Practice, titled "The experience of Beijing from a Zambian perspective," Muyoyeta critiques structural adjustment programs for increasing women's unpaid labor through service cuts in Zambia, advocates for embedding gender considerations in economic planning, and recommends social safety nets, credit and land access for women, and NGO lobbying to promote systemic equity.